 Edwin M. Bridges, of Stanford, March 7, at 85, of heart failure.
 He was a professor of education best known for applying problem-based learning to the training of educational leaders.
 He led the Prospective Principals Program from 1988 until he retired in 1999.
 In the field of education, he was the author of two books and numerous articles.
 He was predeceased by his son Richard, ’82.
-Survivors: his wife, Marjorie; children, Rebecca Altman, ’81, and Brian, MS ’93; and four grandchildren.
+Survivors: his wife, Marjorie; children, Rebecca Altman, ’81, Brian, MS ’93, and Bruce; and four grandchildren.

 Edward Rubenstein, of Hillsborough, Calif., March 11, at 94, of natural causes.
 He was professor emeritus of primary care and population health.
 He served in the Air Force as head of medicine at March Air Force Base during the Korean War.
 He published an early textbook on intensive care medicine and researched sickle cell anemia, diagnostic imaging using synchrotron radiation and the role of cerebrospinal fluid in age-related mental disorders.
 He joined Stanford in 1955 as a clinical instructor at San Mateo County General Hospital.
 He became a clinical professor in 1960 and was named associate dean for postgraduate medical education in 1972.
 He was a member of the National Academy of Medicine.
 Survivors: his wife, Nancy; sons, John, ’77, PhD ’83, MD ’86, James, ’84, and William; and two grandchildren.